ckeditor/ckeditor4-docs/guides/plugin_sdk/sample_1/README.md

 but does not make it possible to edit an already existing element.
 For this feature along with the context menu support check the [second part of the tutorial](#!/guide/plugin_sdk_sample_2).

+## Further Reading

+Refer to the following resources for more information about creating CKEditor plugins:

+* [Creating a CKEditor Plugin in 20 Lines of Code](#!/guide/plugin_sdk_sample) &ndash; Create your first CKEditor plugin that inserts a piece of HTML code into the document.
+* [Simple Plugin, Part 2](#!/guide/plugin_sdk_sample_2) &ndash; Modify the Abbreviation plugin by adding a custom context menu and abbreviation editing capabilities.
+* [Integrating Plugins with Advanced Content Filter](#!/guide/plugin_sdk_integration_with_acf) &ndash; Learn how to implement Advanced Content Filter support in your plugins.
+* [Plugin Stylesheets](#!/guide/plugin_sdk_styles) &ndash; Tips on how to integrate custom plugin stylesheets with CKEditor.